 While we’re still not 100% sure how the cat purr is produced, there is the widely held opinion that the vibration of a cat’s vocal cords causes purring when they inhale and exhale.
 Purring is complex and involves synchronous messages from the brain to the larynx and diaphragm

 Domestic cats purr at a frequency of 25 to 150 vibrations per second, as a response to a range of circumstances.

-It’s also interesting to note that cats that roar – lions, tigers, leopards and jaguars – can’t purr.
-This is because the structures surrounding these cats’ larynxes aren’t stiff enough to enable the production of a purring sound.
+It’s also interesting to note that lions are not able to purr, whilst cheetahs, pumas, ocelots, servals and tigers can.
+Is it thought the structures surrounding these cats’ larynxes aren’t stiff enough to produce a purring sound.

-- newborn kittens are both blind and deaf so rely on the vibrations of their mother’s purr to guide them toward her milk
+- New-born kittens are both blind and deaf so they rely on the vibrations of their mother’s purr to guide them toward her to suckle and get milk.

-- while cats do purr when they’re contented, they also purr when they’re in pain or under stress.
+- While cats do purr when they’re content, they also purr when they’re in pain or under stress.
 It’s thought that purring may release endorphins to help pacify themselves during these times and make them feel calmer and less stressed.
 Given this, it is important to remember that if your cat seems unhappy in their other behaviour and body language, but are purring, there could still be a problem.

-The frequency of a cat’s purr has been proven to help cat owners recover from various ailments.
+The frequency of a cat’s purr has been proven to help cat owners recover from various ailments and improve mental health.
 In fact, cats are often used as therapy animals for individuals in the hospital.
 Some people believe There has been a lot of scientific evidence come forward suggesting a cat’s presence as a companion, and their purr specifically, may be attributed to:

 - lowering stress and blood pressure